 1 It will probably be very difficult to obtain credit for some time after bankruptcy.
 A record of the bankruptcy is added to the debtor’s credit report and stays there for five years (see “Credit reporting” in Privacy and your rights) or two years starting on the day that you are no longer bankrupt, whichever is later.

 2 The record is kept on an electronic index known as the National Personal Insolvency Index (NPII) and can be searched by anyone on payment of a nominal fee.
-However, information about debt agreements is not publicly available on the NPII indefinitely; the length of time a record is publicly available depends on certain factors.
-For more information, see www.afsa.gov.au/debtors/debt-agreement/recording-debt-agreement-details-on-the-npii.
+However, information about debt agreements is not publicly available on the NPII indefinitely; the length of time a record is publicly available depends on factors such as whether the debt agreement is completed, terminated, declared void, withdrawn, etc. For more information, see www.afsa.gov.au/insolvency/i-cant-pay-my-debts/what-are-consequences-debt-agreement.

 3 Certain areas of employment are not open to bankrupts (because of the rules and legislation pertaining to that type of employment, not because of any provisions in the Bankruptcy Act).
 A person who is considering bankruptcy should make enquiries about the type of work they do or intend to do, especially if a licence is required.
 Bankruptcy might cause employment problems for the following people: company directors, people in managerial positions, lawyers, accountants, tax agents, sheriffs, police, estate agents, armed forces personnel, some public servants, licensed builders, and security workers.
 (This is not an exhaustive list.)

-4 A bankrupt cannot act as a director or promoter of a corporation, or be in any way involved in the management of a corporation, without the permission of the court.
+4 A bankrupt cannot act as a director or promoter of a corporation, or be involved in the management of a corporation, without the court’s permission.

 5 A bankrupt cannot be a trustee of a superannuation fund.